Bhoomi016/Amazon-Sales-Analysis/README.md

-📦 Amazon Sales & Customer Analytics
+📦 Amazon Sales & Customer Analytics (SQL Project)

 This project explores Amazon e-commerce data using SQL to uncover valuable insights into sales, customers, inventory, and operations.
-It demonstrates the use of advanced SQL queries (joins, window functions, ranking, and aggregations) to solve real-world business problems.
+It demonstrates the use of advanced SQL queries such as joins, CTEs, window functions, ranking, and aggregations to solve real-world business problems.

 📊 Key Analyses